rspack-contrib/rspack-toolchain/README.md

 A collection of reusable GitHub Actions for building and distributing Rspack native bindings across multiple platforms.

+## ⚙️ Configuration

+The default values in this toolchain are determined based on [@rspack-contrib/rspack-binding-template](https://github.com/rspack-contrib/rspack-binding-template), including default package.json paths, build commands, and other configurations.

+You can also customize the input configurations for each action to adapt to your own rspack custom binding repository.
+Please refer to the detailed documentation of each action for specific input parameters.

 ## 📦 Actions

 ### 🔽 Download Rspack Binding